 - 2 to 4 Voice of the Employee questions – These are open questions with text boxes that allow staff to articulate their frustrations as well as offer suggestions of how things could be improved.

-In the interest of calculating an Employee Engagement Score, we want to be focusing on calibration questions and only use fact-finding and Voice of the Employee for additional research.
+In the interest of calculating a score, we want to be focusing on calibration questions and only use fact-finding and Voice of the Employee for additional research.

-If you need to ask more questions, you can do this in the optional “fact-finding questions” as part of the next quarterly survey, which will not be included into your Employee Engagement Score
+If you need to ask more questions, you can do this in the optional “fact-finding questions” as part of the next quarterly survey, which will not be included into your score

 How Often Should You Calculate an Employee Engagement Score?